 Presentations—whether they’re for business or school, they’re a part of life.
 One of the first things you may wonder about when you’re assigned a presentation is how long it needs to be.
 You may also wonder how many PowerPoint presentation slides to use per minute.

-How many slides should you have in a 20-minute presentation?
+How many slides for a 20 minute presentation?
 This is a question that often confounds business professionals and students alike.
 The answer, however, is not as complicated as you might think.
 In this blog post, we will discuss how to create a presentation that is both effective and engaging.
-We’ll also provide tips on how to determine the right number of slides for your specific presentation!
+We’ll also provide tips on determining the correct number of slides for your PowerPoint presentation design services!

 1. How long is a 20-minute presentation?

 The average person speaks at a rate of 125 words per minute.
 This means that a 20-minute presentation should be around 2500 words long.
 If you’re using slides as part of your presentation, you’ll want to keep this number in mind when determining how many slides to use.

 If you’re unsure how long your presentation should be, you can always ask your audience how much time they have for it.
 This will help you to gauge how long your presentation should be and how many slides to use.

 2. What are the average slide lengths for different presentations?

 The average slide length for a business presentation is 40 seconds.
 For a student presentation, the average slide length is 50 seconds.
 These numbers will help you to determine how many slides you should have in your 20-minute presentation.